shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

     ```

     You can access the `Sgtk` instance through the [`engine.sgtk`](https://developer.shotgunsoftware.com/tk-core/platform.html#sgtk.platform.Engine.sgtk) parameter.

-    The `engine.sgtk` should not be confused with or considered the same as the `sgtk` package that you imported in part 1.
+    {% include info title="Note" content="The `engine.sgtk` should not be confused with or considered the same as the `sgtk` package that you imported in part 1." %}
-    In this guide, it will be stored in a variable called `tk`.
-    If you're using the Shotgun Python console then you will have a pre-defined variable called `tk` which you can use.

 2. [`sgtk.sgtk_from_entity`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.sgtk_from_entity) -
-    if you are running in an environment where an engine hasn't already been started you can use this method to get an `Sgtk` instance based upon an entity id.
+    If you are running in an environment where an engine hasn't already been started, you can use this method to get an `Sgtk` instance based upon an entity id.
-    The entity whose id you are supplying must belong to the same project that the `sgtk` API was imported from.
+    The entity whose id you are supplying must belong to the project that the `sgtk` API was imported from.

 3. [`sgtk.sgtk_from_path`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.sgtk_from_path) -
     much like the `sgtk_from_entity` except this will accept a path to a configuration or a path inside the project root.

+Throughout this guide we will assume you are running this code in an environment where an engine has already been started, so we'll use option 1.
+Also you will store the `Sgtk` class instance in a variable called `tk`.
+If you're using the Shotgun Python Console then the `tk` variable is already pre-defined as a global variable.

 You now have an `Sgtk` instance and you're ready to start using the API.
-In conclusion, our publish script now looks like this:
+Your publish script should now look like this:

 ```python
 import sgtk